 If you have end-2-end tests or API or unit tests already implemented you can import them into Testomat.io

-Automated tests are hidden within the code and this gem is seen only to engineers.
-While they play an important role in product management they are not available to the whole team involved in the project.
-To bring the visibility of the running tests further on and show what pieces of software are covered you can bring your tests into Testomatio.
+Automated tests are hidden within the code and, as a rule, this gem is seen only by engineers.
+Even though the tests play an important role in product management, they are not available to the whole team involved in the project.
+To bring the visibility of the running tests further on and show what pieces of software are actually covered by tests, you can import your tests into Testomat.io.

-Also, when you have hundreds and thousands of tests on your hands, some things tend to slip through the cracks and end up neglected.
+Moreover, when you have hundreds and thousands of tests on your hands, some things tend to slip through the cracks and end up neglected.
 For example, you may need to look up certain features and map them with specifications or Jira tickets.
-When automated tests are imported in Testomatio you can search around tests, plan new test cases, receive reports, and more!
+In Testomat.io, whenever automated tests are imported, you can search with ease throughout all the tests, plan new test cases, receive reports, and much more!

 Register at app.testomat.io and activate your user account.
 Then create a new project.

-- Within BDD project you will have feature definitions written both in source code (by engineers) and in the Testomatio (by managers and QAs).
-So you will be able to track and plan Cucumber automation and synchronize the actual feature files with test cases.
-When the scenario has changed in the system but not updated in the code - you will be notified that the scenario is out of date.
+- Within a BDD Project, you will have feature definitions written both in the source code (by engineers) and in Testomatio (by managers and QAs).
+So you will be able to track and plan Cucumber automation, as well as synchronize the actual feature files with relevant test cases.
+When a scenario has changed in the system, but has not been updated in the code yet, you will be notified that this certain scenario is out of date.

-You can provide a repository URL on GitHub, GitLab, BitBucket, as well as of a self-hosted one.
+You can provide a URL of a repository hosted on GitHub, GitLab, BitBucket, as well as of a self-hosted one.
 Testomat.io will use this URL to navigate you from test cases straight to the source code.
 Please make sure that the URL is pointing to the directory where the tests are located.
-We will import tests from that directory in the next steps.

 If you have set a repository URL make sure that the path matches the one in URL repository.
 For instance, if you have URL: "https://github.com/testomatio/examples/tree/master/features" you should navigate to "features" within your project to import tests.

-When the Import Project From Source Code screen opens, you will need to pick Cucumber as a framework.
+When the Import Project From Source Code screen opens, you will need to pick Cucumber as your project framework.

-If you use BDD with CodeceptJS you should choose CodeceptJS and select "Gherkin" as Project language.
+If you use BDD with CodeceptJS, choose CodeceptJS as your project framework and select "Gherkin" as your project language.

 Open a terminal, navigate to the project folder in your project and execute the command.
-By default, we assume that your features files are located in the "features" folder of your project.
-If you have stored it in a different folder - change the --dir option of the command to use the folder your feature files are actually stored in:
+By default, we assume that your features files are located in the features folder of your project.
+If you store them in a different folder, rewrite the --dir option of the command to use the folder your feature files are actually stored in:

 npx check-cucumber@latest "**/*.feature" --dir path/to/features

 Seeing a report on how many tests were found means that the import command was executed successfully.
-If you don't see a similar message, you might need to change the pattern to match files or directory to scan.
-Open API reference of check-cucumber command to learn how to do that.
+If you don't see a similar message, you might need to change the pattern to match files or the directory to scan.
+Open the API reference of check-cucumber command to learn how to do that.

-Refresh the page and you will see the imported test files
+Refresh the page and you will see all the imported test files.